dask/dask/docs/source/develop.rst

 Dask is a community maintained project.
 We welcome contributions in the form of bug reports, documentation, code, design proposals, and more.
-This page provides resources to on how best to contribute.
+This page provides resources on how best to contribute.

 Where to ask for help
 ---------------------